-- a) successfully completed all required course credits required for completion of their degree (75 credits beyond the MSW or 90 hours beyond their non-MSW masters degree and no incompletes); - b) received an overall satisfactory rating on their Graduate Teaching or Research Assistantship (if awarded); - c) updated and finalized their Educational Plan; and, - d) successfully completed and received approval on their comprehensive exam proposal by August 15th
+- a) successfully completed all required course credits required for completion of their degree (75 credits beyond the MSW or 90 hours beyond their non-MSW master's degree and no incompletes); - b) received an overall satisfactory rating on their Graduate Teaching or Research Assistantships (if awarded); - c) updated and finalized their Educational Plan; and, - d) successfully completed and received approval on their comprehensive exam proposal by August 15th

-If any of the milestones are not completed by the end of the second year of the Ph.D. program, a written plan (including timeline) for addressing the deficiency must be submitted to the Ph.D.
-Program Director for approval.
+If any of the milestones are not completed by the end of the second year of the Ph.D. program, a written plan (including timeline) for addressing the deficiency must be submitted to the Associate Dean for Doctoral Education for approval.
 GSSW Pre-Doctoral Fellowships will not be awarded to students who have not completed their year two programmatic milestones by the end of the second academic year (see section on GSSW Pre-Doctoral Fellowships below).